Accessible Montjuic Cable Car Barcelona

 Against:

 I’d say yes.
 Definitely.
-But only for the views of Barcelona from the cable car itself (and the view over Barcelona from the Mirador de l’Alcalde).
+But only for the views of Barcelona from the cable car itself (and for the view over Barcelona from the Mirador de l’Alcalde).

 Boarding the Montjuïc Cable Car (Telefèric de Montjuïc):